Order of Gimghoul

-The Order of Gimghoul is a collegiate secret society headquartered at Hippol (or Gimghoul) Castle in Chapel Hill, North Carolina.
+The Order of Gimghoul is a collegiate secret society at the University of North Carolina at Chapel Hill.
+It is headquartered at Hippol (or Gimghoul) Castle in Chapel Hill, North Carolina.

+History

 The order was founded in 1889 by Robert Worth Bingham, Shepard Bryan, William W. Davies, Edward Wray Martin, and Andrew Henry Patterson, who were University of North Carolina at Chapel Hill (UNC) students at the time.

-The society is open to "notable" male students (rising juniors and higher), and faculty members by invitation.
 The society centers itself around the legend of Peter Dromgoole, a student who mysteriously disappeared from campus in 1833.
-An urban legend evolved surrounding his departure, centering around his love of a Chapel Hill girl known only as "Miss Fanny".
+An urban legend evolved surrounding his departure, centering around his love of a Chapel Hill girl known only as "Miss Fanny."
 Supposedly, Dromgoole attempted to fight a duel to win her hand but was ultimately slain.
 Retellings of the legend vary from that point, variously stating that Miss Fanny either died of sorrow after visiting his grave every night or held his head in her arms as he passed.
 In reality, it is believed that Dromgoole left for Europe after failing his entry exams or joining the Army, possibly under the name of his roommate, John Buxton Williams.
 The legend may have originated, at least partially, from a duel involving Peter's uncle, George C. Dromgoole.

-The founders originally called themselves the Order of Dromgoole, but later changed it to the Order of Gimghoul, "in accord with midnight and graves and weirdness", according to archives.
-Tradition has it that the order held to the "Dromgoole legend and the ideals of Arthurian knighthood and chivalry".
+The founders originally called themselves the Order of Dromgoole, but later changed it to the Order of Gimghoul, "in accord with midnight and graves and weirdness".
+Tradition has it that the order held to the "Dromgoole legend and the ideals of Arthurian knighthood, and chivalry."
 From all accounts, the order is social and is believed to have no clandestine agenda.
-Membership is closed and information about the order is strictly confidential as is access to archives less than fifty years old.